-Exercise 2.23.
-Prove Restricted Comprehension from Replacement and no other axioms (except Extensionality).

-Exercise 2.24.
-Another common version of Replacement uses " \exists !" instead of " \exists at most one".

-- (a) Prove Restricted Comprehension from this version of Replacement and Empty Set. - (b) Prove that the two versions of Replacement are equivalent, using only Empty Set. - (c) Prove yet another version of Replacement that uses " \exists at most a set of":
+- 2.23.
+Exercise.
+Prove Restricted Comprehension 2.18 from Replacement 2.22 and no other axioms (except Extensionality 2.1, if you want). - 2.24.
+Exercise.
+Another common version of Replacement uses "∃!" instead of "∃ at most one". - (a) Prove Restricted Comprehension 2.18 from this version of Replacement and Empty Set 2.16. - (b) Prove that the two versions of Replacement are equivalent, using only Empty Set. - (c) Prove yet another version of Replacement that uses "∃ at most a set of":

-$$\forall x \in X \exists A \,\forall y \,(\phi(x, y) \implies y \in A).$$
+$$\forall x \in X \, \exists A \, \forall y \, (\phi(x, y) \implies y \in A).$$

-(You may use Extensionality and all axioms from this subsection.)
+(You may use Extensionality 2.1 and all axioms from this subsection.)

-Exercise 2.25.
-Prove Pairing from Replacement, Empty Set, and Powerset.

-Definition 2.26.
-The set theory ZF^- - Infinity consists of the Axioms of Extensionality 2.1, Powerset 2.13, Union 2.14, Empty Set 2.16, Pairing 2.17, and Replacement 2.22; we thus also have Restricted Comprehension 2.18 by Exercise 2.23.
+- 2.25.
+Exercise.
+Prove Pairing 2.17 from Replacement 2.22, Empty Set 2.16, and Powerset 2.13. - 2.26.
+Definition.
+The set theory ZF- Infinity consists of the Axioms of Extensionality 2.1, Powerset 2.13, Union 2.14, Empty Set 2.16, Pairing 2.17, and Replacement 2.22; we thus also have Restricted Comprehension 2.18 by Exercise 2.23.

-The awkward name with two minus signs is because this theory is lacking two important axioms, Foundation and Infinity, from the theory known as ZF that will be introduced later; see 3.97 and 3.138.
-Adding the further Axiom of Axiom 4.2 yields the set theory known as ZFC, which is widely accepted as the "standard" foundations for mathematics.
+The awkward name with two minus signs is because this theory is lacking two important axioms, Foundation 3.98 and Infinity 3.139, from the theory known as ZF that will be introduced later.
+Adding the further Axiom of Choice 4.2 yields the set theory known as ZFC, which is widely accepted as the "standard" foundations for mathematics.

 2.D.
 Ordered pairs, Cartesian products, relations, functions.
 We now begin to discuss the process of "compiling" other types of commonly used mathematical objects into sets.
 Broadly speaking, this goes as follows.
-For the given type of object, we formulate some axioms for it as if it were primitive, that capture everything we need to know when using this type of object in mathematical practice.
+For the given type of object, we formulate some axioms for it as if it were primitive, that capture everything we need to know when using these objects in mathematical practice.
 We then "encode" this type of object into sets, and then prove the desired axioms from the set theory axioms.
-There may be many reasonable such "encodings", in which case it doesn't matter which one we pick: once we've proved the axioms, we know all we need to use the definition in practice, and never need to think about the encoding again.7
+There may be many such "encodings", in which case it doesn't matter which one we pick: once we've proved the axioms, we never need to think about the encoding again.